innovianhq/Innovian.Aspects.Logging/README.md

 - Injects an optional instance of `ILoggerFactory` into all constructors of an eligible class
 - Injects and instantiates an `ILogger` as a private field on the class from the `ILoggerFactory` or from a `NullLoggerFactory` instance if the injected `ILoggerFactory` is null
 - Creates a stopwatch in each method that times and records, via the `ILogger` field, how long it takes a given method to execute

-This project is provided to the larger open-source community by [Innovian](https://innovian.net).

 ## Direct usage of the attribute
 The following instructions detail how to use the `InjectLoggerAttribute` directly in those project.
 It's intended to be applied as an attribute to any classes (not records) in your project and will automatically apply the other attributes